-In the year 2004, 183 million people in the SE Asian region remained without access to improved household latrine.1 In SE Asia, with the exception of Timor-Leste, the countries participating in the present sanitation impact study - Cambodia, Indonesia, Lao PDR,2 Philippines and Vietnam - have the lowest regional access to improved sanitation.
+In the year 2004, 183 million people in the SE Asian region remained without access to improved household latrine.
+In SE Asia, with the exception of Timor-Leste, the countries participating in the present sanitation impact study - Cambodia, Indonesia, Lao PDR, Philippines and Vietnam - have the lowest regional access to improved sanitation.

 Poor sanitation has a number of documented adverse impacts leading to disease and premature death, polluted water resources, time loss from daily activities, degraded environment, and lost opportunities for the use of human excreta for energy or fertilizer production.
-Some population groups - children, women and senior people - are or (4) composting toilet.
-See Table 2 in Chapter 2.
-2 The Lao PDR study results will be published at a later date.
+Some population groups - children, women and senior people - are particularly vulnerable to some of these impacts, which considerably affects their quality of life.
+Indeed, poor sanitation is a characteristic of everyday life of poor people.